excelsior-university-web-systems/excelsior-bootstrap-editor/readme.txt

 1. Example Excelsior Bootstrap Editor blocks in use.

 == Changelog ==

+= 1.0.22 (2025-11-05) =
+* Inline code format default to none when on language is selected so that it will have Bootstrap's default inline code typography style.
+Note: the gray background is not part of Bootstrap but rather Canvas LMS's.
+* Unregister "Footnote" format form the rich text toolbar.
+* Updated Excelsior Bootstrap framework to version 1.0.13.

 = 1.0.21 (2025-10-01) =
 * Added a new “Enlargeable” setting to the Image block, allowing images to expand to the full browser width.